-11.2.2 Electric vehicles
+11.2.2 Electric and Alternative fuelled vehicles

 In Cape Town, as in the rest of South Africa, nearly all of the energy used by the transport sector is in the form of liquid fuel derived from crude oil imports.
 This renders the city vulnerable to continued oil price volatility.